Note

 Update results over time

-If you want to delete or overwrite the existing survey data, select the Delete or Overwrite buttons at the bottom of the page.
-Note, these actions can't be undone.
+To delete or overwrite the existing survey data, select the Delete or Overwrite buttons at the bottom of the page.
+These actions can't be undone.

 Suggested Copilot survey questions

-To measure Copilot user sentiment in your organization, we recommend delivering a survey to users that asks them to indicate their level of agreement with the following four statements:
+To measure Copilot user sentiment in your organization, deliver a survey to users that asks them to indicate their level of agreement with the following four statements:

-For each of these, we recommend allowing users to indicate whether or not they Strongly Disagree, Disagree, Neither Agree Nor Disagree, Agree, or Strongly Agree with the statement.
-You can then combine the Agree and Strongly Agree responses to compute the % of users who agreed with each statement and compare results with the Microsoft benchmarks shown in this tab.
+For each of these questions, allow users to indicate whether they strongly disagree, disagree, neither agree nor disagree, agree, or strongly agree with the statement.
+You can then combine the agree and strongly agree responses to compute the percentage of users who agreed with each statement and compare results with the Microsoft benchmarks shown in this tab.

-Your user survey doesn't need to be limited to these four statements, but we recommend including them at a minimum for easy comparison with Microsoft’s benchmark results.
+Your user survey doesn't need to be limited to these four statements, but include them at a minimum for easy comparison with Microsoft's benchmark results.